The Online Data Filter for the KM3NeT Neutrino Telescopes

 \section{Data filter}

 The data from the neutrino telescope are processed by a set of data filters that run in parallel on the servers.
 The data are collected first in the RAM of the CPUs of the servers.
 The collected data corresponding to a given time slice are processed as soon as the list of optical modules is complete.
 When the total amount of collected data or the time difference between the earliest and latest data exceed predefined limits, the data from the earliest time slice are processed anyway.
 Possible intermittent delays in the network can thus be covered for as long as these can be accommodated in the available RAM.
-For the summary data, the rate of each PMT is computed by the number of hits divided by the duration of the time slice.
-In case of a high\nobreakdashes-rate veto, the time between the first and last hit is used instead.
 The filtering of the data proceeds in several consecutive steps, commonly referred to as levels.